 - Google Maps limits the number of stops you can add to your trip.

-If you’re using Google Maps to get driving directions to run personal errands or plan a short road trip, you can make it work for you with minimal headaches (we’ll show you how in the next section).
+If you’re using Google Maps for driving directions to run personal errands or plan a short road trip, you can make it work for you with minimal headaches (more on this in the next section).